hyeonuk-choo/express-server-with-mariadb/README.md

-this is temporary server using express framework
+this is server using Express framework and MariaDB